-- All counselling staff must be qualified to Postgraduate Level and/or engaged in study on a Level 4 Diploma in counselling or a degree or masters in a counselling modality. - All counselling staff are DBS checked. - All counselling staff are contracted to maintain annual membership of a national professional psychotherapy body, such as the British Association of Counselling and

-Psychotherapy (BACP) or British Psychological Society (BPsS) and work according to the Ethical Framework of these bodies.
+- All counselling staff must be qualified to Postgraduate Level and/or engaged in study on a Level 4 Diploma in counselling or a degree or masters in a counselling modality. - All counselling staff are DBS checked. - All counselling staff are contracted to maintain annual membership of a national professional psychotherapy body, such as the British Association of Counselling and Psychotherapy (BACP) or British Psychological Society (BPsS) and work according to the Ethical Framework of these bodies.

-- Supervision is on an individual basis (see Appendix A).
-This ensures safe practice by allowing space for reflection on the counsellor's work with an internal supervisor. - All counselling staff must fulfil the requirements of our Risk Assessment (Appendix A).
+- All counsellors and therapists must meet the minimum standards of clinical supervision with a suitably qualified supervisor. - All counselling staff must fulfil the requirements of our Risk Assessment (Appendix A).